Dear New Mom,

 Check out Aggressive Behavior for tips on working with aggressive play problems.

-My husband and I just adopted a 2-month old kitten from the SPCA last week.
+My husband and I just adopted a 2-month-old kitten from the SPCA last week.

 We play with him a lot throughout the day with his toys, but as soon as he tires of these, he runs for us.
 I feel terrorized and have been eating and doing as much as possible in another room away from him.
 I never imagined I would feel so scared of a cat!
 We are planning to return him to the SPCA since we hate living like this.
 We pet him, play with him, and give him attention.
-I am already sick of dealing with him, and we've had him for just one week.
+I am already sick of dealing with him, and we have had him for just one week.
 Everyone says the behavior is normal for a kitten, but we are very unhappy with how he is upset our lives.
 Please comment. -Caroline

 If you do not think you can make a commitment to this creature, I suggest you return him as soon as possible so that he can be adopted while still young.
 Older cats have a very difficult time finding homes.